todaywasawesome/hacktober-honey-pot/README.md

 So if you're going to spam anyway, just spam this repo.

+Update: Hacktoberfest has updated their terms to allow opt-in for maintainers and other anti-spam measures.
+You can read that [here](https://hacktoberfest.digitalocean.com/hacktoberfest-update).

 ## Need an idea?
 We're making a list of animals, countries, and more in the lists directory.
 If you know of an item that doesn't exist go ahead and add it!